egecelikci/ege.celikci.me/src/wiki/meta/feeds.md

 ## site-wide feeds

-the combined feeds containing everything: blog posts, notes, and wiki entries.
+the combined feeds containing blog posts and notes. (wiki entries are to do)

 {{ set cardContent }}